install.packages("devtools") devtools::install_github("ropensci/smapr")

 all = TRUE.

-extract_smap function extracts gridded data products (e.g., global soil moisture) and returns Raster* objects.
+extract_smap function extracts gridded data products (e.g., global soil moisture).
 If more than one file has been downloaded and passed into the first argument,

 The path “Soil_Moisture_Retrieval_Data/soil_moisture” was determined from the output of